evilchili/telisar-website/content/posts/bartok_brescht.md

 **Unarmed Strike** Melee Attack +10 to hit, reach 5ft., one target.
 Hit: 7 Bludgeoning damage.

 **Channel Divinity: Sacred Weapon** As an action Bartok can imbue a weapon with positive energy.
-For 1 minute, the weapon is considered magical, you add +1 to attack rolls, it emits bright light for 20 ft. and dim light for 20 ft beyond that.
-Bartok can end the effect as part of any other action, if you are no longer holding the weapon, or if you fall unconscious.
+For 1 minute, the weapon is considered magical, Bartok adds +1 to attack rolls, it emits bright light for 20 ft. and dim light for 20 ft beyond that.
+Bartok can end the effect as part of any other action, if he is no longer holding the weapon, or if he falls unconscious.

 **Channel Divinity: Turn the Unholy** As an action, Bartok can censure fiends and undead.
 Each fiend or undead that can see or hear him within 30 ft. must make a WIS saving throw (DC 12).
 On failure, it